 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.05 minutes getting to work every day.

-The citizens of Bertrand - Loomis are slightly better educated than the national average of 21.84% for all cities and towns, with 24.96% of adults in Bertrand - Loomis having a bachelor's degree or advanced degree.
+The population of Bertrand - Loomis overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Bertrand - Loomis, 24.96% have at least a bachelor's degree.

 The per capita income in Bertrand - Loomis in 2022 was $35,751, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $143,004 for a family of four.
 However, Bertrand - Loomis contains both very wealthy and poor people as well.